 I also visited the Mackwoods Tea Estate, and toured the facility to learn the process of making tea — and also loaded up on as much as I could carry home as it is outstanding.
 The estate is about 1,500 meters above sea level and features gorgeous views and a nice temperate climate in comparison to the hotter parts of Sri Lanka.

-Of all of our Remote Lands destinations, Sri Lanka might not be the best known, or the road most traveled, but it certainly offers a wide variety of splendors.
+Of all Asian destinations, Sri Lanka might not be the best known, or the road most traveled, but it certainly offers a wide variety of splendors.